trinodb/trino/presto-docs/src/main/sphinx/admin/spill.rst

 -----------------

-When spill compression is enabled (``spill-compression-enabled`` property in :ref:`tuning-spilling`), spilled pages are compressed, before being written to disk.
+When spill compression is enabled (``spill-compression-enabled`` property in :doc:`properties-spilling`), spilled pages are compressed, before being written to disk.
 Enabling this feature can reduce disk IO at the cost of extra CPU load to compress and decompress spilled pages.